wonarii/CART210-glossary/README.md

 ## Adding new terms

-Add your new media terms as individual markdown files inside the `keywords` folder of this repository
+Add your new media terms as individual markdown files <mark>inside the `keywords` folder</mark> of this repository

 If using the GitHub UI, contributors can create new files as shown in the following images